kwirtblue/bluecat-datarake-analyzer/README.md

 # BlueCat Datarake Analyzer

+##Update Notes
+#### v1.0.0
+- First version of the program.
+- Program is able to extract datarake files with the option to decompress .gz files after completing.
+- When running the program, all options and decompress .gz files are selected by default.
+All options should cover all the commonly used files and folders.
+- If you don't want to use all options, you can select the specific folders you want to extract.
+- I added a full extract option that will extract all files with no filter.

 ## Purpose

 This goal of this program is to be an all in one tool for extracting, analyzing, and evaluating datarake files.